lusiakpurnama/zendesk-theme-helper/README.md

 ### upload(config)
 __Returns:__ promise
-Will process the theme files, upload, and publish.
+Will process the theme files and upload (__won't publish__).
+You can then check your changes in the Zendesk theme editor.
+__Note: Using this function somehow won't change the publish button state in the theme editor.
+Need to run the publish function below for publishing.__

+### publish(config)
+__Returns:__ promise
+Will publish whatever in the theme editor.